-Sharing knowledge on the SDGs is of paramount importance to us.
-Going by the recommendation on the SDGs Committee, we embark on a sensitisation campaign on the SDGs.
-Since the month of December 2018 our Youth Action Groups in collaboration with SODEI School Clubs have organized five events in five schools in Fako Division on SGGs 4 and 5.
+Knowledge sharing on the SDGs is of paramount importance to our mission and vision.
+Going by the recommendation of the SDGs Committee, we embark on a sensitisation campaign on the SDGs.
+Since the month of December 2018 our Youth Action Groups in collaboration with SODEI School Clubs have organized five events in five schools in Fako Division on SDGs 4 and 5.

 We believe in the power of youths and young people in transforming societies.
 The Youths for Peace (Y4P) campaign promotes peace and togetherness through recreational activities including sports, music and arts.
 The campaign brings together SODEI youth groups to act for peace.
-We organise football and dance competitions in vulnerable communities.
+We organise activities which foster togetherness like football and dance competitions in vulnerable communities.
 The Y4P campaign also engages youths in volunteering and community work such as clean-up campaigns.

 SODEI has set its first community library in Limbe in the southwest region of Cameroon.
 The aim of this project is to set up libraries in the 6 Divisional headquarters of the Southwest Region.
 We believe developing a reading culture is a first step towards youth empowerment for self-reliance.
 The libraries will serve as hubs for research, knowledge sharing, discussion and debate forums.
 The IT services within the libraries will serve young IT enthusiasts build on their skills and collaborate on ideas and solutions for community benefit.
 In the long term we intend to develop a moving library whereby vans filled with books will move libraries to children’s doorsteps and hold reading sessions.
 In this way, we intend to develop a reading culture which is absent in the current generation of youths.